 I am a big fan of fifteen-year mortgages.
 When we bought our first property in Chile, we actually took out a fifteen-year mortgage, and then paid it off a year-and-a-half early last December.
 But for some reason (money), we did not take out a fifteen-year mortgage with our first house in Atlanta.
 We did the slick 5% down, 30-year on that house, and lost our shirts with that deal when it was time to sell (well, technically, just our down payment, 4 years’ equity, and $20,000).

 Why is a fifteen-year mortgage so great?
 We can argue all day about paying down debt versus investing (which I’ve done here) and the math behind it.
 But the truth is, a fifteen-year mortgage only increases your monthly mortgage payment by a little bit and helps you build up equity so much faster than a thirty-year mortgage.
 Yes, you can take out a thirty-year mortgage and pay it off early.
 But the beauty of a fifteen-year mortgage is that in fifteen years, it’s paid off, guaranteed.
 My girl Chief Mom Officer wrote a great post about the same topic with her actual mortgage numbers that I encourage you to read.

-The truth is, if we take out a fifteen-year mortgage, we are liable to make the following mistakes:
+The truth is, if we take out a thirty-year mortgage, we are liable to make the following mistakes:

 - buy more house than we can truly afford

 - pay very little or no extra towards the principal